redis/redis-doc/topics/cluster-spec.md

 1. A master only votes a single time for a given epoch, and refuses to vote for older epochs: every master has a lastVoteEpoch field and will refuse to vote again as long as the `currentEpoch` in the auth request packet is not greater than the lastVoteEpoch.
 When a master replies positively to a vote request, the lastVoteEpoch is updated accordingly, and safely stored on disk.
 2. A master votes for a slave only if the slave's master is flagged as `FAIL`.
 3. Auth requests with a `currentEpoch` that is less than the master `currentEpoch` are ignored.
-Because of this the Master reply will always have the same `currentEpoch` as the auth request.
+Because of this the master reply will always have the same `currentEpoch` as the auth request.
 If the same slave asks again to be voted, incrementing the `currentEpoch`, it is guaranteed that an old delayed reply from the master can not be accepted for the new vote.

 Example of the issue caused by not using rule number 3: